seidels/TiDeTree-Tutorial/README.md

     <figcaption>Exemplary data input file in csv format, where every cell in the table shows the editing outcome at a specific target site (column) for a given cell (row).</figcaption>
 </figure>

-TODO Question: What does the entry "0" in cell 2 at site 4 stand for?
+TODO Q: What does the entry "0" in cell 2 at site 4 stand for?

 ## Setting up the analysis in BEAUti

+At the start, we load the TiDeTree template by selecting File -> Template -> TiDeTree.

 ### Loading sequence data
 To load the data, select File->Import Alignment and navigate to the directory containing the tutorial data.
 This directory contains 10 .tidetree files, each containing the data for a colony.
 Since the directory contains only these files and nothing else, we can select them all simply using Ctrl+A (or Command+A on a Mac) and then press "Open".